Hervar77/infinity-doc/mkdocs/api/infinity.date.md

 Parameters:

 - alias: `string`
-  >the alias of the timezone that is being searched for
+  >The alias of the timezone that is being searched for.

 Return type: `string`